 The curriculum prepares individuals to work with children from infancy to three years of age in diverse learning environments.
-Students will combine learned theories, competency-based knowledge, and practice in actual settings with young children under the supervision of qualified teachers.
+Students will combine learned theories, competency-based knowledge, and practice in actual settings with infants and toddlers.

-Course work includes infant/toddler growth and development: physical/nutritional needs of infants and toddlers; safety issues in the care of infants and toddlers; care and guidance; communication skills with parents and children; design an implementation of appropriate curriculum; and other related topics.
+Course work includes infant/toddler growth and development: physical/nutritional needs of infants and toddlers; safety issues in the care of infants and toddlers; care and guidance; communication skills with families and children; design an implementation of appropriate curriculum; and other related topics.